marmotz-dev/codx/README.md

 ## Usage

-To execute a recipe: `codx recipe <recipe-name>`
+To execute a recipe: `codx run <recipe-name>`
-Or if you have a local recipe file: `codx recipe path/to/recipe.yml`
+Or if you have a local recipe file: `codx run path/to/recipe.yml`

 ## Documentation